 Thanksgiving is, without a doubt, one of our most favorite holidays and that Thanksgiving dinner is always centered around the perfect turkey.
 But have you ever considered making a turkey on a day other than Thanksgiving?
 We are here to tell you that making a whole turkey doesn’t need to be a complicated process and maybe you will even want to cook one more than just once a year.
 Now let’s dive in to all things turkey!

-- fresh turkey – you will want to try and fully thaw your whole turkey before prepping it for roasting.
+- fresh turkey – you will want to fully thaw your whole turkey before prepping it for roasting.
 It is possible to cook one that is still partially frozen but it will increase your cook time.

 - sweet yellow onion, fresh rosemary, & thyme – perfect for an optional stuffing and adding to the chicken broth for extra flavor + yummy smells.